 Fixed vs. Variable Interest Rates

 Variable interest rates, on the other hand, are tied to another interest rate (the prime rate, for example) and can change whenever the index rate changes.
-Your credit card issuer doesn't have to give advance notice if your variable rate changes - if the change is the result of an increase in the index rate.
+Your credit card issuer doesn't have to give advance notice if your variable rate changes, so long as the change is the result of an increase in the index rate.
 The majority of credit card interest rates are variable.

 Several Different APRs